Diploma in Relationship Counselling

 Accredited by CPCAB, this two-year qualification provides training for people wishing to work as relationship counsellors within Relate.
 It is the first step for progression on to our higher level courses.

-It is designed to equip those who are not qualified in counselling or psychotherapy to become a relationship counsellor.
+This course is designed to equip those who are not yet fully qualified in counselling or psychotherapy to become a relationship counsellor.
 Students are required to adhere to the Relate Code of Ethics and Practice.

 The taught element of this course consists of 41 days, delivered in two or three consecutive day blocks, over a two-year period.